antrea-io/antrea/docs/network-policy.md

 - Ingress rules: ir1.1 -> ir1.2 -> ir2.1 -> ir2.2
 - Egress rules: er1.1 -> er1.2 -> er2.1 -> er2.2

 Once a rule is matched, it is executed based on the action set.
+If none of the CNP rules match, the packet is then evaluated for rules created for K8s NP.
+Hence, CNP take precedence over K8s NP.

 ## Behavior of `to` and `from` selectors